DoSomething/chompy/docs/imports/rock-the-vote.md

 As of [April 2020](https://github.com/DoSomething/chompy/pull/153), we save the status provided by Rock The Vote on `voter-reg` posts for Rock the Vote, with the exception of using two different statuses for the `Complete` status:

-- `register-form` - User completed the registration form (`Finish with State` is `No`)
+- `register-form` - User completed the registration form (the row `Finish with State` column is set to `No`)

-- `register-OVR` - User completed the registration form on their state's Online Voter Registration platform (`Finish with State` is `Yes`)
+- `register-OVR` - User completed the registration form on their state's Online Voter Registration platform (the row `Finish with State` column is set to `Yes`)

 We count `voter-reg` posts with these two `register-*` statuses as registrations (and reportbacks) within reporting.
 We also count the historical `confirmed` status imported from TurboVote as a registration.

-The other status values returned from are:
+The other status values returned from RTV are:

 - `rejected`: a person was either not old enough to (pre-)register or did not check the box affirming they were a US citizen, and stopped the process